abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ![Vertical composition of natural transformations in Cat](../11_natural_transformations/vertical_composition_cat_2.svg)

+And you can already see the new category that is formed:

+{: .definition}

-And you can already see the new category that is formed: For each two categories (like $C$ and $D$ in this case), there exists a category which has functors for objects and natural transformations as morphisms.
+> For each two categories $C$ and $D$, there exists a category which has the $C \to D$ functors as objects and the natural transformations between those functors as morphisms.

 ![Vertical composition of natural transformations in Cat](../11_natural_transformations/functor_category.svg)